ehoffmanncsa/eric_test/README.md

  _See also [https://rvm.io/rvm/autolibs](https://rvm.io/rvm/autolibs) for brew questions etc (optional)._

 c.
-Install geckodriver (for firefox, so you will need to have firefox installed in your machine as well, I use Firefox 52.3.0esr.dmg installer)
+Install geckodriver (for firefox, so you will need to have firefox installed in your machine as well)

     $ brew install geckodriver